hrsh7th/nvim-cmp/README.md

 Status
 ====================

 Can be used.
-Feedbacks wanted!
+Feedback wanted!

 Concept